 - Remove the minimum light levels for walkways, landscape or decorative lighting; reduce average light levels.

-UDC, Subchapter 1 General Provisions summary of proposed amendments:
+UDC, Subchapter 1 General Provisions summary of amendments:

 - Removed sequence of permit section (relocated in Subchapter 3)

 - Replaced the penalty section with new section entitled “Enforcement” which includes enforcement and administrative actions.

 - Added a stringency clause where if the Code imposes greater restrictions different than those imposed by another law, the more restrictive provision shall control.

 UDC, Subchapter 2 Administration summary of proposed amendments: